PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 ## Tickets

+- prevent adding unavailable items to cart
+- form validation
   - re-enter password should be required to submit
+- spacing
 - Personalize a bit
+- ommitted admin dashboard for the sake of timely application + paywall

 ## Notes

 - --watch flag > Nodemon
 - package.json, type: module > babel (backend) (for ES6)
-- he doesn't use the new way to make modals
+- he uses an old way to make modals
 - passwords aren't being hashed